Lily Allen: Stage

 In June 2021, Allen announced that she would be playing the lead role of Jenny in the West End play 2:22 A Ghost Story at the Noël Coward Theatre from 3 August 2021.
 The play, directed by Matthew Dunster and written by Danny Robins saw Allen debut in August 2021.
 Reviewing the play for The Independent, Annabel Nugent wrote, "Allen is superb as Jenny.
 Exhaustion thrums a fraction below her palpable fear – just visible enough in her performance to have you questioning Jenny's version of events".
 In 2022, she received a Laurence Olivier Award nomination for Best Actress, and also won a WhatsOnStage Award for her performance.

+In 2023, Allen starred as Katurian in a revival of Martin McDonagh's play The Pillowman at the Duke of York's Theatre, London opposite Steve Pemberton, Paul Kaye and Matthew Tennyson.
+It was directed by Matthew Dunster who also directed 2:22 A Ghost Story.
+In July 2025, Allen will star as Hedda Gabler in Hedda, a new re-imagining of Henrik Ibsen's play adapted and directed by Matthew Dunster for the Ustinov Studio, Bath, Somerset.

 Screen

 Allen made an appearance as a lady-in-waiting in the 1998 film Elizabeth, which was co-produced by her mother.
 She later appeared as Elizabeth Taylor in How to Build a Girl in July 2019, alongside her brother Alfie.

-On 10 June 2022, it was announced that she would star alongside Freema Agyeman in Sharon Horgan's comedy-drama Dreamland for Sky Max.
+In April 2023, Allen starred alongside Freema Agyeman in Sharon Horgan's comedy-drama Dreamland for Sky Max.
 It was developed from a short starring Morgana Robinson that aired in 2017.